Optimal Exploration of New Products under Assortment Decisions: Introduction

 We study this problem through the lens of \textit{capacitated assortment} decisions.
 Because online marketplaces host millions of products, only a small subset can be shown to a customer at any time.
 For example, upon a keyword search for ``sweater,'' the platform must choose which among thousands of results appear on the first page, where nearly all customer attention is concentrated.
 Since social learning requires purchases, and purchases require exposure, the platform's assortment decisions directly govern when and how quickly quality information is revealed.
 We refer to the act of deliberately featuring a new product in the assortment as \textit{exploration}.
 Exploration is costly: because customers prefer established products with known appeal over new products of uncertain quality \citep{muthukrishnan2009ambiguity}, featuring new product displaces known products that would have generated reliable revenue.
 Yet exploration is necessary to learn: a new product may be of higher quality than existing products, but learning this requires purchases, which cannot happen without exposure.
 This paper studies how a platform should design exploration policies that balance these competing objectives.

 We consider a platform that makes sequential assortment decisions over two types of products: \textit{incumbents} (existing products with an established track record) and \textit{entrants} (newly listed products).
 We model customer choice using the multinomial logit (MNL) framework, a standard in revenue management, where each product carries an \textit{attraction parameter} reflecting its quality and appeal to customers.
 For incumbents, this parameter is known to both the platform and customers.
 For entrants, the parameter is unknown to both, but a prior distribution over it is common knowledge.
 Information about an entrant's attraction parameter is gained only when a customer purchases the product and leaves a review (we assume all purchases lead to reviews).
 Thus, to learn about the entrant, the platform must include it in the assortment, and it must be purchased by a customer.
 Since the assortment is capacity-constrained, including an entrant displaces an incumbent and hence decreases short-term revenue, creating the central trade-off of our problem.

-We study how to structure assortments to optimally explore new products, guided by the following concrete questions:
+A key feature of our model is that customer behavior is governed by the current state of reviews.
+The platform knows the choice model at any point in time; what is unknown (to both the platform and customers) is the \textit{true} attraction parameter of each entrant.
+Learning this parameter only happens when a customer purchases the entrant and leaves a review.
+Observed choices that do not involve an entrant purchase carry no new information.
+This distinguishes our setting from MNL bandits, where the choice model itself is unknown and is learned from every customer choice.

+The central question this paper addresses is \textit{how} to explore efficiently.
+This is in contrast to the classical exploration-exploitation tradeoff in multi-armed bandits, which centers on \textit{whether} to explore.
+In our setting, exploration is necessary: the platform must include every entrant in the assortment to learn about it.
+The non-trivial question is how to structure exploration assortments given the combinatorial decision space.
+We address this through two concrete questions:

 \begin{enumerate} \item \emph{Should the platform offer an entrant product alone, or offer it together with incumbents?} Offering an assortment with \textit{only} an entrant product maximizes its purchase probability and thus minimizes the time until a review arrives.
 However, every round spent showing only the entrant sacrifices the revenue that incumbents would have generated.
 Pairing the new product with strong incumbents raises per-round revenue but lowers the new product's purchase probability through substitution, extending the time until the new product is purchased.